younjungpark/SIARD_KR/JdbcAltibase/README.txt

-JdbcCubrid - SIARD 2.2 CUBRID JDBC Wrapper
+JdbcAltibase - SIARD 2.2 ALTIBASE JDBC Wrapper
 ========================================

-This package contains the JDBC Wrapper for CUBRID for SIARD 2.2.
+This package contains the JDBC Wrapper for ALTIBASE for SIARD 2.2.

 doc/manual/user/index.html contains the manual for using the binaries. doc/manual/developer/index.html is the manual for developers wishing